 - Grating your own cheese always makes for a better dish.
 We also like to use sharp cheddar cheese for this recipe for an extra cheesy taste!

 - Also, keep a little cheese back when making the batter (instructions below in recipe card).
 Use this extra cheese to top your cornbread batter before putting them in the oven for an especially golden, cheesy, inviting muffin.

-- For tips on dicing fresh jalapenos, check out this recipe.
+- For tips on dicing fresh jalapenos and avoiding the burn, check out this recipe.